ibmdb/python-ibmdb/README.md

 This will install ibm_db and ibm_db_dbi module.

 - When we install ibm_db package on Linux, MacOS and Windows, `pip install ibm_db` command install prebuilt Wheel package that includes clidriver too and ignores `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` or `CLIDRIVER_VERSION` environment variables if set.
 Also, auto downloading of clidriver does not happen as clidriver is already present inside wheel package.

-- For platforms not supported by python-wheel, ibm_db will get installed from souce distribution.
-  GCC compiler is required on non-windows platform and VC++ compiler on Windows platform to install `ibm_db` from souce distribution.
+- For platforms not supported by python-wheel, ibm_db will get installed from souce distribution, GCC compiler is required on non-windows platform and VC++ compiler on Windows platform to install `ibm_db` from souce distribution.

 - If `db2cli validate` command works in your system and installed db2 client/server
   has `include` directory, ibm_db installation from souce distribution will not download clidriver, but it will use the existing client/server from the system.

-- To inforce auto downloading of clidriver _OR_ to make setting of environment variable `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` or `CLIDRIVER_VERSION` effective; install ibm_db from source distribution using below command:
+- To inforce auto downloading of clidriver _OR_ to make setting of environment variable `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` or `CLIDRIVER_VERSION` effective; install ibm_db from source distribution usin below command:

 ```
 pip install ibm_db --no-binary :all: --no-cache-dir